microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 or fuzzable values for this endpoint will be taken from the specified custom dictionary instead of the default dictionary.

+### random_seed: int (default 12345)
+The random seed to use for the RESTler invocation.
+The same random seed will always be used if none is specified and `generate_random_seed` is `False`.
+Checkers may have a separate `random_seed` setting that overrides this setting.

+### generate_random_seed: bool (default False)
+When `True`, generate a new random seed instead of using the default or user-specified `random_seed`.
+This setting also overrides any `random_seed` checker settings.
+The random seed that was used for the run is logged in main.txt as well as in the testing summary.

 ### custom_value_generators: string (default None)
 If this setting is set to a valid path with a ```.py``` extension, RESTler will try to import the contents of this